A Deep Learning-Based Method for Power System Resilience Evaluation: Introduction

+While physical system performance is a central concern, it does not fully capture the impacts of prolonged outages.
+Communities experience disruptions differently depending on their social and demographic characteristics.
+For example, a three-dimensional metric of social vulnerability—encompassing health, preparedness, and evacuation intention—has been proposed to evaluate how long-duration outages put different populations at risk \cite{R16,R46}.
+Similarly, an empirical study of outages following Hurricane Hermine in Tallahassee, FL, highlighted disparities across socio-demographic groups in their ability to cope with service interruptions \cite{R31}.
+More recently, \cite{R5} introduced a hybrid framework that integrates infrastructure and community factors into an Area Resilience metric (ARez), spanning energy, public health, natural ecosystems, socio-economic factors, and transportation.
+These studies underscore the importance of considering both physical and social dimensions when evaluating resilience, particularly when identifying vulnerable populations and planning targeted improvements.

-In this work, we propose a deep learning-based method for power system resilience evaluation that combines the advantages of both statistics-based and simulation-based methods and also considers the social vulnerability of different demographic groups.
-We first trained a deep neural network to learn the system performance, as measured by the resilience trapezoid \cite{R1}, given a weather scenario.
-Then, we built a benchmark weather scenario dataset.
-The power system resilience of all the studied regions was tested using the trained model against the benchmark weather scenario dataset.
-Finally, the evaluation results were weighted using the socio-economic and demographic factors of the studied regions.
+In this work, we propose a deep learning-based framework for power system resilience evaluation that bridges the gap between statistics-based and simulation-based approaches.
+Leveraging historical outage and weather data, a deep neural network is trained to predict system performance as quantified by the resilience trapezoid \cite{R1}.
+To enable fair and consistent comparisons across regions, we construct a benchmark weather dataset against which resilience can be evaluated.
+The framework also allows, when desired, the optional incorporation of socio-economic and demographic weighting to reflect the vulnerabilities of specific population groups.
+In this way, the proposed method provides a flexible and scalable tool for resilience assessment that is data-driven, generalizable across systems, and adaptable to policy needs.

 The remainder of this paper is organized as follows.
-Section \ref{section_2} reviews statistics-based and simulation-based methods and the application of deep learning to power system resilience evaluation.
-The proposed deep learning-based method is detailed in Section \ref{section_3}.
-Two case studies are presented in Section \ref{section_4} to demonstrate the proposed method.
-Finally, Section \ref{section_6} concludes the paper.
+Section \ref{section_2} reviews existing statistics-based and simulation-based approaches, as well as recent applications of deep learning to resilience evaluation.
+Section \ref{section_3} describes the proposed deep learning-based framework.
+Section \ref{section_4} presents two case studies to demonstrate its effectiveness.
+Section \ref{section_5} discusses limitations and directions for future work, and Section \ref{section_6} concludes the paper.